Houses for homeless: A project destined to fall into ruin

 Jahanara Begum, 60, a beneficiary of the project, said she had never lived in a brick house before and got the semi-pucca home two years ago.

 "But as the river bank is eroding sharply, this house is no longer useful.
 Now I don't want this kind of brick house any more.
-If possible, the government should make a tin-shed house in another safer place," she said.
+If possible, the government should build a tin-roofed house in another safer place," she said.

 Sajeda Begum, 40, said they were very happy to get the house two years ago.
 "We had cropland around the village.
 We started a happy life there.
 The river was about two kilometres away from the house.
 But in the last year, all the croplands have gone into the river.
 Now the houses given by the government are also going."